jlawson-design/d-day-website/README.md

 Below are a list of sources used in both the creation of the site content and learnings.

 ## Image Content
 - Imagery was taken from [Shutterstock.com](https://www.shutterstock.com/).
-This was to ensure that there was no copyright infringement and to gather images of high-quality.
+This was to gather images of high-quality.
 - The Favicon was created using the [Favicon.io Generator] (https://favicon.io/favicon-generator/)

 ## Education